keithchristian/webpages/README.md

 <li type="1">If possible, don't quit your job until you have another one.</li>
 <li type="1">If you've lost your job, take the first reasonable offer you get even if it's not optimal, cash flow is important.</li>
 <li type="1">If the job you took simply for cash flow isn't optimal, continue the job search.
 Contractors can generally quit at any time.</li>
-<li type="1">A weeks' notice to your supervisor is good business and is recommended.</li>
+<li type="1">One or two weeks' notice to your supervisor is good business.</li>
+<li type="1">You should probably ask the recruiter working with the client to notify them for you, so that both parties know simultaneously.</li>
 </ol>

 <p>&nbsp;</p>

 <li type="A">Ideas for what to include in your resume</li>
 <ol>